 Microsoft Teams enables colleagues to communicate and collaborate together in online meetings and have a shared team space for collaborating on documents and chat.
 It also offers additional tools as part of Office365, such as OneNote which can be used for teaching and learning.

-- I want to use breakout rooms (Zoom)
+- I want to occasionally use breakout rooms (Zoom or Teams)

 - I want to run a teaching session and have control over participants, such as enabling waiting rooms (Zoom)